fluxninja/aperture/docs/content/use-cases/load-ramping/average-latency-feedback.md

 API response time is a critical performance indicator and directly impacts user experience.
 As new features are released, it's crucial to maintain service latency within a defined threshold.
-This policy monitors the average latency of an API, using it as a feedback mechanism for controlled feature rollout.
+This policy monitors the average latency of an API, using it as a feedback mechanism for controlled load ramp.

 ## Configuration

 The service is instrumented with the Aperture SDK.
 A new feature, `awesome-feature`, is encapsulated within a control point in the code.

-The **`load_ramp`** section details the rollout procedure:
+The **`load_ramp`** section details the ramping procedure:

-- **`awesome_feature`** is the target for the rollout process.
+- **`awesome_feature`** is the target for the ramping process.
-- The rollout begins with 1% of traffic directed to the new feature, gradually increasing to 100% over a period of 300 seconds.
+- The ramping begins with 1% of traffic directed to the new feature, gradually increasing to 100% over a period of 300 seconds.

-The feature rollout is manually initiated by applying the dynamic configuration for this policy, as specified in the dynamic-values tab below.
+The load ramp is manually initiated by applying the dynamic configuration for this policy, as specified in the dynamic-values tab below.

-During the rollout, the average latency of the **`/checkout`** API on the **`checkout.prod.svc.cluster.local`** service gets monitored.
-If the API endpoint latency remains below 75ms, the awesome-feature rollout proceeds.
-If the average latency surpasses 75ms, the policy automatically reverts the rollout back to the initial 1% threshold.
+During the ramping, the average latency of the **`/checkout`** API on the **`checkout.prod.svc.cluster.local`** service gets monitored.
+If the API endpoint latency remains below 75ms, the awesome-feature ramp proceeds.
+If the average latency surpasses 75ms, the policy automatically reverts the ramping back to the initial 1% threshold.

 ```mdx-code-block